Wintellect/MSLearn/Introduction to Python/final final/5-functions.md

         print(str(item_index + 1) + '. ' + item)
 ```

 The function shown in the previous example calls a built-in function named `enumerate`. `enumerate` iterates over a sequence and returns a tuple.
-A tuple is an immutable sequence that is used to return multiple values from a function.
+A tuple is an immutable sequence and is a handy way to return multiple values from a function.
+(From the previous lesson, recall that a tuple is like a list, but unlike a list, its contents can't be changed.)
 The tuple returned by `enumerate` contains the item's index as well as the item itself.
 The following code is valid, but less intuitive and harder to read:

 ```python
 def print_list(items):